-4.2 All parents will be familiar with this Safeguarding Policy;
+4.3 All parents will be familiar with this safeguarding policy.

-• Parents/Cares will have access to the Child Protection Policy as part of initial information given to perspective/existing Parents/Carers and will be available through our school's website.
-Additional copies will be issued as and when required including notifying parents of changes within the document i.e. revised annual policy.
+- Parents/Cares will have access to the Child Protection Policy as part of initial information given to perspective/existing Parents/Carers and will be available through our school's website.
+Additional copies will be issued as and when required including notifying parents of changes within the document i.e., revised annual policy. - Parents and carers have the responsibility to inform the school if a child in their care is a young carer.
+Our establishment understands the stigma for some parents and carers in raising this, however, we are an inclusive school/college, and every effort will be made to support the child and family with this.
+See point 27 of this policy for further information.

-4.3 Communicating with parents:
+4.4 Communicating with parents: